The Need for Structure in Quantum Speedups: Quantum Lower Bound for All Symmetric Problems

 \end{proof}

-We now consider the case that many elements are chopped. \ Here we prove a lower bound by reduction from \textsc{Set Equality}. \ Given two sequences of integers $Y\in\left[ M\right] ^{N}$\ and $Z\in\left[ M\right] ^{N}$, neither with any repeats, the \textsc{Set Equality}\ problem is to decide whether $Y$ and $Z$ are equal as sets or disjoint as sets, promised that one of these is the case. \ \textsc{Set Equality}\ is similar to the collision problem studied by Aaronson and Shi\ \cite{as}, but it lacks permutation symmetry, making it harder to prove a lower bound by the polynomial method. \ By combining the collision lower bound with Ambainis's adversary method, Midrijanis \cite{midrijanis}\ was nevertheless able to show the following:
+We now consider the case that many elements are chopped. \ Here we prove a lower bound by reduction from \textsc{SetEquality}. \ Given two sequences of integers $Y\in\left[ M\right] ^{N}$\ and $Z\in\left[ M\right] ^{N}$, neither with any repeats, the \textsc{SetEquality}\ problem is to decide whether $Y$ and $Z$ are equal as sets or disjoint as sets, promised that one of these is the case. \ \textsc{SetEquality}\ is similar to the collision problem studied by Aaronson and Shi\ \cite{as}, but it lacks permutation symmetry, making it harder to prove a lower bound by the polynomial method. \ By combining the collision lower bound with Ambainis's adversary method, Midrijanis \cite{midrijanis}\ was nevertheless able to show that

+Very recently, and using different ideas, Zhandry \cite{zhandry:col}\ managed to improve Midrijanis's lower bound to the following: